YuChaode/draft-tan-ccamp-fgotn-yang/draft-tan-ccamp-fgotn-yang.md

           Domain 1           |          Domain 2           |           Domain 3
                              |                             |
 ~~~~
-{:#fig-hitless-resizing title="Hitless Resizing Scenario of fgOTN"}
+{: #fig-hitless resizing scenario title="Hitless Resizing Scenario of fgOTN"}

 # YANG Data Model for fine grain Optical Transport Network Overview

-In order to provide fgOTN capabilities, this document defines two YANG data models augmenting the OTN topology and the OTN tunnel YANG data models, as defined in {{!I-D.ietf-ccamp-otn-topo-yang}} and {{!I-D.ietf-ccamp-otn-tunnel-model}}.
+In order to provide fgOTN capabilities, this document defines two extension YANG data models augmenting to OTN topology and OTN tunnel YANG model.
+The attributes related to fgOTN are augments from OTN topology data model, and fgOTN topology is not treated as a separate hierarchy.
+The fgOTN tunnel is defined as a separate tunnel hierarchy, and the fgOTN tunnels need to be pre-set and created before the service provisioning process.

-As defined in Annex M of {{ITU-T_G.709}}, fgOTN is defining a new path layer network which complements the existing OTN.
-Therefore:

-- A single network topology instance is used to report both OTN and fgOTN topology information: fgOTN technology-specific attributes are therefore defined in the fgOTN topology model as augmentations of the OTN topology model, but without defining a new network type for fgOTN.

-- The OTN tunnel model can be used to setup either an OTN or an fgOTN tunnel: fgOTN technology-specific attributes are therefore defined in the fgOTN tunnel model as augmentations of the OTN tunnel model, which are applicable only when the OTN tunnel is an fgOTN tunnel.

 # YANG Data Model for fgOTN Topology